GluuFederation/docs-ce-prod/3.1.3/source/upgrade/index.md

     - Before proceeding, ensure the host has internet connection, then run `$ npm install -P`
     - `$ exit`

-1. Update the corresponding custom script: Login to oxTrust and locate the interception script labelled `passport_social`.
-Replace the contents with those of the file found [here](https://raw.githubusercontent.com/GluuFederation/oxAuth/version_3.1.3/Server/integrations/passport/PassportExternalAuthenticator.py).

-1. If you are employing Passport - Inbound SAML flow, substitute the `passport_saml` script with the updated [version](https://raw.githubusercontent.com/GluuFederation/oxAuth/version_3.1.3/Server/integrations/saml-passport/SamlPassportAuthenticator.py) on "Manage custom scripts -> Person authentication" page

 1. Patch known vulnerability in the code:

+    - Update the corresponding custom script: Login to oxTrust and locate the interception script labelled `passport_social` (on "Manage custom scripts -> Person authentication").
+Replace the contents with those of the file found [here](https://raw.githubusercontent.com/GluuFederation/gluu-passport/version_3.1.3_securitypatch_issue30/scripts/PassportExternalAuthenticator.py).

-    - Using web UI, add new properties to the `passport_social` authentication script on "Custom scripts -> Person authentication" page (no quotes):
+    - Add new properties to the `passport_social` authentication script (do not use quotes):

        - "key_store_file" = "/etc/certs/passport-rp.jks"

        - "key_store_password" = "secret"

-    - Update the source code of the script itself with the one found [here](https://github.com/GluuFederation/oxAuth/blob/f557a0fabeb0702b7e8be801129dd33ce50924e0/Server/integrations/passport/PassportExternalAuthenticator.py)
+    - If you are employing Passport - Inbound SAML flow, substitute the `passport_saml` script as well.
+[Here](https://raw.githubusercontent.com/GluuFederation/gluu-passport/version_3.1.3_securitypatch_issue30/scripts/SamlPassportAuthenticator.py) is the updated version.

+    - Add the same two properties you just added to `passport_social` to Inbound SAML script (`passport_saml`)

     - Edit `/etc/gluu/conf/passport-config.json` by changing "applicationEndpoint" property to "`https://<host-name>/oxauth/postlogin`"

-    - Acquire patched `index.js` file from [here](https://github.com/GluuFederation/gluu-passport/blob/3043ecfad4ef7d65537282402c0ea7d97930ba47/server/routes/index.js) and overwrite `/opt/gluu/node/passport/server/routes/index.js` with it.
+    - Acquire patched `index.js` file from [here](https://raw.githubusercontent.com/GluuFederation/gluu-passport/version_3.1.3_securitypatch_issue30/server/routes/index.js) and overwrite `/opt/gluu/node/passport/server/routes/index.js` with it.
 Make sure its ownership is still set as "node:node": `# chown node:node /opt/gluu/node/passport/server/routes/index.js`

 !!!
 Note:
     If you are upgrading from 3.1.0 or 3.1.1, please account for the following 3 additional steps: